 - If you have chosen to display the module announcements, remember to post a message in your class forum to see the announcement on the main page.

 By default there will be a two-column assessment information area added to your QMplus module area.
-This may be the old or the new assessment information and you should ensure that you have the new version.
 Please refer to ‘Using the assessment Information block in QMplus to organise assessments’ for more information.

 The Module Information Block